anthonychu/20251006-python-mcp-simplified-decorator/README.md

 @mcp_tool()
 def weather(city: str, state: str) -> str:
     """
-    A simple function to get the weather for a city.
+    Get the weather for a city.
     """
     return f"The weather in {city}, {state} is sunny with a high of 21°C."
 ```